Copyright 2023 Trafalgar. All rights reserved.

 Currently you can enjoy 45 different sustainable travel experiences that meet the set United Nations Sustainable Development Goals criteria.

 Since the launch of our sustainability strategy, global action on the world’s response to climate change has continued to advance.
 We have matched that advancement through our decision to commit to net zero.

 Our Climate Action Plan outlines how we will reach net zero GHG emissions across the value chain by 2050 from a 2019 baseline year, with accompanying near-term and long-term targets that are validated by the Science Based Target initiative (SBTi).
-Our primary focus is to decarbonize, the most effective means to address climate change.
+Our primary focus is to decarbonise, the most effective means to address climate change.
 To enable that, our parent company The Travel Corporation has established the following validated science-based reduction targets:

-To cement our commitment to decarbonize, in 2022 we launched a Carbon Fund – a fund dedicated to financing initiatives to reduce the carbon emissions of our business.
-This fund is a bold step towards prioritizing the planet and will be used solely for initiatives that contribute to our net zero journey and help restore our planet.
+To cement our commitment to decarbonise, in 2022 we launched a Carbon Fund – a fund dedicated to financing initiatives to reduce the carbon emissions of our business.
+This fund is a bold step towards prioritising the planet and will be used solely for initiatives that contribute to our net zero journey and help restore our planet.
 Progress made by this fund will be reported on in future Impact Reports.

-To further support our journey to net zero, our TreadRight Foundation will prioritize and invest in nature-based solutions developed to address climate change as well as the rapid loss of biodiversity.
+To further support our journey to net zero, our TreadRight Foundation will prioritise and invest in nature-based solutions developed to address climate change as well as the rapid loss of biodiversity.
 Learn more about TreadRight and our projects.

 We encourage you to read about our carbon measurement methodology, learn more about our Climate Action efforts, and view our recent Impact Report at our Impact Hub.